Fake projective planes

 1mm

 5mm

 2mm

-\ni{\bf 3.6.} The volume formula of [P] and the results of [BP] apply equally well to noncocompact {\it arithmetic} subgroups.
-So if we wish to make a list of all noncocompact {\it arithmetic} subgroups $\Gamma$ of ${\rm SU}(2,1)$ whose orbifold Euler-Poincar\'e characteristic $\chi (\Gamma)$ is $\leqslant 1$, we can proceed as above.
-If $\Gamma$ is such a subgroup, then, associated to it, there is an absolutely simple simply connected absolutely algebraic group $G$ defined and (by Godement compactness criterion) isotropic over a number field $k$ such that $G(k\otimes_{\bQ}{\bR})$ is isomorphic to the direct product of ${\rm SU}(2,1)$ with a compact semi-simple Lie group.
+\ni{\bf 3.6.} The volume formula of [P] and the results of [BP] apply equally well to {\it noncocompact arithmetic} subgroups.
+So if we wish to make a list of all noncocompact arithmetic subgroups $\Gamma$ of ${\rm SU}(2,1)$ whose orbifold Euler-Poincar\'e characteristic $\chi (\Gamma)$ is $\leqslant 1$, we can proceed as above.
+If $\Gamma$ is such a subgroup, then, associated to it, there is an absolutely simple simply connected algebraic group $G$ defined and (by Godement compactness criterion) isotropic over a number field $k$ such that $G(k\otimes_{\bQ}{\bR})$ is isomorphic to the direct product of ${\rm SU}(2,1)$ with a compact semi-simple Lie group.
 But since $G$ is $k$-isotropic, for every place $v$ of $k$, $G$ is isotropic over $k_v$, and hence, $G(k_v)$ is noncompact.
 In particular, for every archimedean place $v$ of $k$, $G(k_v)$ is noncompact.
 This implies that $k =\bQ$, $G$ is an absolutely simple simply connected $\bQ$-group of type $A_2$ of $\bQ$-rank 1 (and hence $G$ is quasi-split over $\bQ$).
 Moreover, $G$ splits over an imaginary quadratic extension $\ell = \bQ({\sqrt{-a}})$ of $\bQ$.
 For a given positive integer $a$, there is a unique such $G$ (up to $\bQ$-isomorphism).
 The considerations of 3.1--3.4 apply again and imply that $a$ has to be one of the eleven integers listed in Proposition 3.5.
 1mm

-Now for each rational prime $q$, we fix a maximal parahoric subgroup $P_q$ of $G(\bQ_q)$ such that $P_q$ is hyperspecial whenever $G(\bQ_q)$ contains such a parahoric subgroup, and $\prod_qP_q$ is an open subgroup of the group $G(A_f)$ of finite ad\`eles of $G$, i.\,e., the restricted direct product of all the $G(\bQ_q)$'s.
-Let $\Lambda = G(\bQ)\cap\prod_q P_q$.
+We fix a coherent collection $(P_p)$ of maximal parahoric subgroups $P_p$ of $G(\bQ_p)$ such that $P_p$ is hyperspecial whenever $G(\bQ_q)$ contains such a parahoric subgroup.
+Let $\Lambda = G(\bQ)\cap\prod_p P_p$.
 (This $\Lambda$ is a ``Picard modular group''.)
-From the volume formula of [P], recalled in 2.4, and the fact that $e'(P_q)= 1$ if $P_q$ is not hyperspecial (see 2.5), we obtain that where we have used the functional equation for the $L$-function $L_{\ell|{\bQ}}$ recalled in 3.5, and the fact that $\zeta_{\bQ}(2)=\zeta(2) = {\pi^2}/6$.
+From the volume formula of [P], recalled in 2.4, we obtain that where we have used the functional equation for the $L$-function $L_{\ell|{\bQ}}$ recalled in 3.5, and the fact that $\zeta_{\bQ}(2)=\zeta(2) = {\pi^2}/6$.
 (We note that the above computation of the orbifold Euler-Poncar\'e characteristic of Picard modular groups is independently due to Rolf-Peter Holzapfel, see [Ho], section 5A.)
 Now we can use the table of values of $L_{\ell|\bQ}(-2)$ given in 3.5 to compute the precise value of $\chi(\Lambda)$ for each $a$.
 1mm